Agaricus bernardii: Taxonomy

+Taxonomic history

 The species was first described by French mycologist Lucien Quélet as Psalliota bernardi in 1879, based on collections made in La Rochelle, a seaport on the Bay of Biscay (France).
 Pier Andrea Saccardo transferred it to Agaricus in 1887.

-Synonyms include Psalliota bernardii, Pratella bernardii, Fungus bernardii, and Agaricus campestris subsp. bernardii.
+Modern classification

-The infrageneric (below genus-level) classification of A. bernardii is not known with certainty.
+The infrageneric (below genus-level) classification of A. bernardii is uncertain.
 In his 1978 proposed classification, Paul Heinemann placed it in the subsection Bitorques of the section Agaricus.
 Although the species has some similarities with species in the section Duploannulatae based on the structure of its veil and its tendencies towards rufescence (developing a red coloration), molecular analysis shows that it does not belong in this section.
 An earlier (1999) analysis suggested that it is closely related to the "Agaricus clade", which contains A. subperonatus, A. devoniensis, A. bisporus, A. spissicaulis, A. bitorquis, and A. impudicus.
 In 1986, Henri Romagnesi placed it in section Chitonioides; Solomon Wasser demoted this to a subsection of Duploannulatae in 1995, and later provided molecular support for his decision.
 In addition to A. bernardii, species in Wasser's concept of subsection Chitonioides include A. rollanii, A. bernardiiformis, A. gennadii, A. pequinii, and A. nevoi.

+Etymology

 The species was named after the original collector, G. Bernard.
-Agaricus bernardii is commonly known as the salt-loving mushroom.
+A. bernardii is commonly known as the salt-loving mushroom.

+Synonyms include Psalliota bernardii, Pratella bernardii, Fungus bernardii, and Agaricus campestris subsp. bernardii.